 2012-13: Blueger played in 37 games as a freshman at Minnesota State and represented Latvia in the 2013 World Junior Championship.
 He scored 6 goals with 13 assists and was -2 with 40 penalty minutes for the Mavericks.
 Minnesota State finished in a three-way tie for fourth in the WCHA and earned an at-large bid to the NCAA tournament bid despite losing to Wisconsin in the WCHA quarterfinals.
 The Mavericks lost 4-0 to Miami in the Midwest Regional semifinals to finish 24-14-3.

 A Latvian who has played in North America since he was 14, Teddy Blueger is a skilled forward who possesses dynamic stick-handling and puck distribution abilities.
 Spending four years at Shattuck St. Mary's prep school, Blueger already has many key aspects of his game well refined, such as his ability to take faceoffs and protect the puck.
 It is his silky puck-moving ability however that sets him apart from other prospects.
 He is able to move through traffic with ease, as though the puck was attached to his stick.
 He also plays with a fair amount of physical flair, and is not afraid to get dirty in the corners or down low.

 Though immensely talented, Blueger is quite thin and consequentially remains a long-term project, likely 3-4 years from making an impact at the professional level.
 Also, while his skating is by no means a red flag, upgrading his explosiveness would make him a significantly greater threat offensively.

-Blueger will join Minnesota State in the fall of 2012-13.
-Long-term he projects as a top-six forward capable of playing all three positions and in all situations.
+For the 2013-14 season, Blueger will play as a sophomore for Minnesota State.
+Long-term he projects as a top-nine forward capable of playing all three positions and in all situations.